dbeck121/CPI-Helper-Chrome-Extension/README.md

 - Pretty print for trace messages in integration flow designer
 - Button to switch trace
 - Directly go to traces of specific message
-- Directly go to logs and attachements of specific message
+- Directly go to logs and attachments of specific message
 - Pop-up with error-message when hovering message in sidebar
 - Pop-up with deployment info
 - View and delete variables in info pop-up